Special 75th Anniversary Project - IRI 2038 Futures Study

 This phase included the following activities:

-Inductive Scenario Development: The IRI2038 team has taken the results of the February workshops and created four provocative, yet plausible, views of the future in which we may be managing research and technology.
+Inductive Scenario Development: The IRI2038 team took the results of the February workshops and created four provocative, yet plausible, views of the future in which we may be managing research and technology.
 High level descriptions of each scenario are listed above.

 At the 75th Anniversary Jubilee meeting in May 2013, eight Incasting workshops were conducted to explore how participants would manage R&D to be successful in each scenario.
 Many thanks to our facilitators: Marsha Rhea from Signature I, LLC, John Mahaffie from Leading Futurists and Bill Croasmun from Foresight Alliance.